You can find helpful information about the options available in the Sports Bet Calculator by clicking on the links below:-

 The Total Number of Bets is determined by the bet type, the number of selections, and whether the bet is each way.

 The Total Stake is simply the unit stake multiplied by the number of bets.
 When the Maximum Total stake setting is enabled, this value may be lower than the total stake entered, since it will reflect the actual total calculated from the highest whole unit stake that prevents the maximum total stake being exceeded.

 The Total Return indicates how much money you should receive from your bookmaker, based on the bet details supplied.

-The Total Profit indicates how much you will win, or lose, after deducting the Total Stake.
+The Total Profit indicates how much you will gain, or lose, after subtracting the total stake.

 Note: The Compare Bet Types option is not available in the Android version.